YondernautsGames/NeoFPS_CompassNavPro/README.md

 2. Import the Compass Navigator Pro asset.

 3. Clone this repository to a folder inside the project Assets folder such as "NeoFPS_CompassNavPro"

+> [!WARNING]
+> Do not place the integration folder inside the NeoFPS asset folder structure.
+If you do this then all of its scripts will be picked up by the NeoFPS assembly definition, which will limit what other scripts within the project they have access to.
+For more information on assembly definitions, see [the Unity Manual](https://docs.unity3d.com/Manual/ScriptCompilationAssemblyDefinitionFiles.html).

 ## Integration
 The following are the important assets in this repo that enable NeoFPS and Compass Nav Pro to work side by side.